NotAShelf/notashelf.dev/apps/notashelf.dev/posts/extended-nixpkgs-lib.md

 ## Why would you need to extend `nixpkgs.lib`

-While the library functions provided by nixpkgs is quite extensive and usually suits my needs, I sometimes feel the need to define my own function or wrap an existing function to complete a task.
-Normally we can handle the process of a function inside a simple `let in` and be well off, but there may be times you need to re-use the existing function across your configuration file.
-In such times, you might want to either write your own lib and inherit it at the source of your `flake.nix` to then inherit them across your configuration.
+While the library functions provided by nixpkgs are quite extensive and usually suit my needs, I sometimes feel the need to define my own function or wrap an existing function to complete a task.
+Normally, we can handle the process of a function inside a simple `let in` and be well off, but there may be times you need to re-use the existing function across your configuration files.
+In such times, you might want to define your own lib at the root of your `flake.nix` and then inherit it across your configuration.

 ## Extending `nixpkgs.lib`